go-gl-legacy/gl/README.md

 play nicely with Apple's OpenGL 3 implementation.
 If anyone knows better, please let me know.

-You should only need this if you are targetting a strict OpenGL 3+ context and need OSX compatibility (I have also tested it on Ubuntu 12.04, but for any other OS you're on your own!)
+You should only need this if you are targeting a strict OpenGL 3+ context and need OSX compatibility (I have also tested it on Ubuntu 12.04, but for any other OS you're on your own!)